r0busta/CarND-Traffic-Sign-Classifier-Project/Writeup.md

 ### Visualizing the Neural Network

+For getting insights of neural network, I will visualize how hidden layers get activated.
+However, the chosen model architecture reduces the features size very quickly so it makes sense to visualize only the frist layer.

+Here are features visualiztions for one of the German traffic signs (Image 3) and one of the random images found in the Web.

 ![Image 3 from the Web][image11]
 ![Hidden layer activation visualiziation][image10]

 ![Random image from the Web][image12]
 ![Hidden layer activation for the random image][image13]

+Comparing visualizations, I can assume that the first hiiden layer of trained neural network gets activated by edges on the image or changes in the contrast.